Alina Homecare – Blog Header (Purple Version)

 A selection of tools for gardening for elderly people.

-Choosing the right garden tools can really help elderly gardeners.
+Choosing the right garden tools can be particularly beneficial for elderly gardeners.
 This is especially true for those with arthritis.
-Luckily, there are many ergonomic tools available to reduce strain and give comfort.
+Luckily, there are many ergonomic tools available to reduce strain and offer comfort.

-When picking tools, look for ones with padded handles, long reaches and light weight.
-These features help lessen stress on your hands, wrists, and back to help make gardening easier.
+When picking tools, look for ones with padded handles, long reaches and that are lightweight.
+These features help reduce stress on your hands, wrists and back to help make gardening easier.

 For instance, some tools have adjustable handles which means you don’t have to bend down.
 Other tools have ergonomic grips.
 They spread weight evenly, which helps cut down on hand tiredness.